hitmoh/EZSDL/README.md

 # EZSDL
-novic try to make an eazy SDL lib cpp
+novic try to make an easy SDL lib cpp